beet-software/dorm/dorm_annotations/README.md

 ## Usage

 > This document only explains the annotations exported by this package.
+>
-> Refer to the `dorm_generator` package to read more about how to generate code for these annotations.
+> Refer to the `dorm_generator` package to read more about how to generate and what code is generated for these annotations.

 ### Models